 You have visitors looking at your landing page.
 Well done!

 Next, you want them to read your headline.
-Your visitors are going to make a split-second decision whether they want to see more based on your headline, so it’s worth spending a lot of time crafting the headline words to perfection.
+Based on this, your visitors are going to make a split-second decision whether they want to see more, so it’s worth spending a lot of time crafting the headline to perfection.
 People tend to read it 5 times more than the rest of your landing page copy.
 So it’s quite important!

 Ask yourself: If someone glances at my headline, do they know exactly what to expect?